-Home & Garden Garden Bumblebees Can Switch to 'Economy Mode' When Their Nectar Load Gets Extra Heavy By Starre Vartan Writer Columbia University Syracuse University Starre Vartan has been an environmental and science journalist for 15-plus years.
-She founded an award-winning eco-website and wrote a book on living green. our editorial process Starre Vartan Updated February 13, 2020 Bumblebees can adjust the way they fly depending on how much weight they are carrying.
+Home & Garden Garden Bumblebees Can Switch to 'Economy Mode' When Their Nectar Load Gets Extra Heavy By Starre Vartan Starre Vartan Writer Columbia University Syracuse University Starre Vartan is an environmental and science journalist.
+She holds an MFA degree from Columbia University and Geology and English degrees from Syracuse University.
+Learn about our editorial process Updated August 19, 2021 Bumblebees can adjust the way they fly depending on how much weight they are carrying.
 (Photo: Dmitry Grigoriev [CC BY 2.0]/Flickr) Share Twitter Pinterest Email Garden Insects Planting Guides Indoor Gardening Urban Farms Bees are incredible.
 In addition to creating delicious honey, they're responsible for pollinating many flowers, fruits and vegetables and they work together in remarkable ways.
 They're also capable of carrying nearly their body weight in nectar while flying, and scientists have recently learned out how they're able to perform this last feat.
 Susan Gagliardi, a research associate in the College of Biological Sciences, and Stacey Combes, associate professor in the Department of Neurobiology, Physiology and Behavior, both at the University of California, Davis recently published a paper in Science Advances about their work.
 The researchers attached various weights of solder wire to bumblebees that were contained within an enclosed space.
 They then measured how much energy the bees used.
 "We have the bees in a little chamber and we measure the carbon dioxide they produce.
 They are mostly burning sugar so you can tell directly how much sugar they are using as they are flying," Gagliardi said in a UC Davis news release.
 Gagliardi and Combes found that the bees used less energy per unit of nectar when they were carrying more stuff.
 They then examined high-speed video of the experiment (above) to understand how that was possible.
 When carrying more weight, the bees beat their wings faster and higher — but at maximum weights, even using that extra energy isn't enough to keep them in the air.
 They're able to stay airborne because they have an "economy mode," a previously unknown skill.
 The bees can move their wings differently when they're carrying the heaviest loads, which both enables them to stay in the air while still using less energy than their traditional flying mode.
 The bees can choose to turn it on and off, and it's not totally clear how it works, though the researchers do have a theory about changing wing rotation.
 Why wouldn't the bees always use this more efficient mode regardless of the weight they're carrying?
 It's likely that there are other disadvantages to it — maybe over long periods it causes more fatigue, or maybe it's not as good for navigation.
 But the knowledge that bees can choose from various modes of flying to save energy was a surprise even to the scientists: "When I started in this field there was a tendency to see them as little machines, we thought they’ll flap their wings one way when carrying zero load, another way when they’re carrying 50 percent load and every bee will do it the same way every time," Combes said.
 "This has given us an appreciation that it's a behavior, they choose what to do.
 Even the same bee on a different day will pick a new way to flap its wings."